daos-stack/daos/docs/admin/troubleshooting.md

         D_LOG_MASK=ERR -> will only log error messages from all facilities D_LOG_MASK=FATAL -> will only log system fatal messages

+-   Gather daos metadata logs if a pool/container resource problem is observed, using the provided group mask

+        D_LOG_MASK=DEBUG -> log at DEBUG level from all facilities DD_MASK=group_metadata_only -> limit logging to include only these streams (mgmt, md, dsms).
+Or specify DD_MASK=group_metadata to log default streams and metadata-specific ones.

 -   Disable a noisy debug logging subsystem

         D_LOG_MASK=DEBUG,MEM=ERR -> disables MEM facility by
-        restricting all logs from that facility to ERROR or higher priority only
+        restricting all logs from that facility to ERROR or higher priority only D_LOG_MASK=DEBUG,SWIM=ERR,RPC=ERR,HG=ERR -> disables SWIM and RPC/HG facilities

 -   Enable a subset of facilities of interest